omersPortfolio/EndlessShooting/README.md

 o	Written in C#.

-To play the executable game:
+To download the executable game: https://omrkocar.itch.io/endless-shooting
-https://omrkocar.itch.io/endless-shooting